almugabo-ctrl/data/ERC_proposals_online/README.md

 # Shared ERC Proposals & Reviews — Online Collection

-Compiled May 2026 by Mike (almugabo@googlemail.com), with Claude.
+Compiled May 2026 by Mike, with Claude.

 This folder catalogues proposals submitted to the **European Research Council (ERC)** that the Principal Investigators have voluntarily shared online, plus a small set of reviewer feedback / Step 2 evaluation reports that PIs have also published.